Maria Josepha of Bavaria: Marriage and reign

-Maria Josepha was first married by proxy on 13 January 1765, to her second cousin, the widowed Joseph, King of the Romans, and heir of Empress Maria Theresa of Austria in Munich, Germany.
+Maria Josepha was first married by proxy on 13 January 1765, to her second cousin, the widowed Joseph, King of the Romans, and heir of Empress Maria Theresa of Austria in Munich, Bavaria.
 Upon her arrival to Vienna from Munich, her husband did not seem to be dissatisfied with his new wife and neither did the entourage who greeted the princess.
 She and Joseph formally married on 25 January 1765, at the Schönbrunn Palace in Vienna, amidst suitable festivities.
 The marriage, however, was never happy; it had taken place only under pressure from Joseph's mother, Maria Theresa, who wanted her son to provide an heir to the throne.
 Joseph had never wanted to remarry after the death of his beloved first wife, Isabella of Parma, although he had made some overtures toward Isabella's younger sister, Maria Luisa of Parma.
-Maria Luisa, however, was already promised to the Crown Prince of Spain and, in any case, was not interested.
+Maria Luisa, however, was already promised to Charles, Prince of Asturias and, in any case, was not interested.

 Joseph did not find Maria Josepha physically attractive either—he described her in a letter when he first saw her as, "She is twenty five.
 She has never had smallpox, and the very thought of the disease makes me shudder.
 Her figure is short, thickset, and without a vestige of charm.
 Her face is covered with spots and pimples.
 Her teeth are horrible."
 However, Wenzel Anton, Prince of Kaunitz-Rietberg, had wanted Joseph to marry Maria Josepha because of the Bavarian connection, so she was ultimately selected to be Joseph's bride.

 A month after his wedding, Joseph sent off a long, self-pitying letter to his first wife's father.
 He did not have anything in common with his new wife, he admitted; however, as far as her character was concerned, Maria Josepha was an "irreproachable woman" who loved him, and he valued her for her positive traits but suffered because he could not love her.
 Even her enemies admitted that Josepha was amiable, obliging, friendly to all, and disposed to every kind or benevolent sentiment; but her understanding was narrow as well as deficient in cultivation.
 Joseph further added, "I will keep the path of honour, and if I cannot be an affectionate husband, at least she will have in me a friend, who appreciates her good qualities and treats her with every imaginable consideration."
 Despite this, Joseph never kept his word.